oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 5. Fine-tuning hyperparameters (e.g. learning rate, number of epochs)
 6. And more!
 Read more about recipe configuration and see sample recipe configurations [here](https://github.com/vishnukam3/oci-oke-ai-ml-sample-recipes/tree/main).

+### What is in this repo?
+The Corrino OKE Toolkit is a comprehensive collection of Terraform scripts which provisions the following resources:
+1. An ATP database instance
+2. Grafana and Prometheus for infrastructure monitoring
+3. MLFlow for tracking experiment-level metrics
+4. KEDA for dynamic auto-scaling based on AI/ML workload metrics rather than infrastructure metrics
+5. Corrino’s front-end and back-end containers deployed to an OKE cluster of your choice

+This combination provides a scalable, monitored environment optimized for easy deployment and management of AI/ML workloads.
+After installing this kit, you will be able to:
+1. Access Corrino's portal and API
+2. Deploy and undeploy an inference or training recipe using Corrino's portal or API
+3. Deploy any container image for your AI/ML workloads by simply pointing to the container image

 ## Getting Started
 In this "Getting Started" guide, we will walk you through 3 steps:
 1. Installing Corrino in your tenancy and accessing Corrino's UI/API